DeltaOS2/os-version-uptime.widget/README.md

 Übersicht widget to display the macOS name, version and build on the desktop.
 Additionally it shows the system uptime.
-The Build number can be hidden and the widget is themable.
+The Build number can be hidden and the widget is themeable.
 Five themes are included: mono, paper, dark, myDark and color.

 This is my second version.
 This time it is written using REACT.